 27. One of the ancient world's greatest explorers, Alexander the Great, was Greek.

 28. In ancient Greece uprooting or damaging an olive tree was considered a crime.

-29. Greeks take a siesta in the afternoon.
+29. Another one of those things about Greece few people know is that Greeks take a siesta in the afternoon.
 Expect shops to be closed for a few hours from lunchtime to early evening.

 30. Greece was, of course, home to the first Olympic Games which began in Olympia around 700 B.C.

 31. President Franklin D. Roosevelt praised Greek courage during WW2 in a speech: “All free peoples are deeply impressed by the courage and steadfastness of the Greek nation…which is defending itself so valiantly.”

 32. American author Henry Miller said that “Modern, just like ancient Greece, has unique importance for everyone who is trying to find himself.”